beeware/beeware.github.io/README.rst

 .. _lektor branch: https://github.com/beeware/beeware.github.io/tree/lektor

-If you want to test out a change before you submit it, download and install `Lektor`_ (note: currently it's better to use Lektor with Python 2.7):
+If you want to test out a change before you submit it, create a virtual environment, and install `Lektor`_:

+    $ python3 -m venv venv
+    $ source venv/bin/activate
-    $ pip install lektor
+    (venv) $ python -m pip install lektor

 Then from the root directory of the checkout, run:

-    $ lektor server
+    (venv) $ lektor server

 .. _Lektor: https://getlektor.com